SD-WAN Security

 SD WAN’s initial focus

 From a security perspective, end-to-end segmentation and policy are critical.
-The control, data, and management planes must be separated across the entire environment and secured appropriately.
-In addition, the environment should be able to support native encryption that is robust and scalable and offers lightweight key management.
+The control, data, and management planes must be separated throughout the environment and secured appropriately.
+In addition, the environment should support native encryption that is robust and scalable and offers lightweight key management.

 SD-WAN Security Features: DIA